LanKuDot/MLGame/README.md

 MLGame separates the machine learning part from the game core, which makes users easily apply codes to play the game.
 (Support non-python script as the client.
 Check [here](mlgame/crosslang/README.md) for more information.)

+For the concept and the API of the MLGame, visit the [wiki page](https://github.com/LanKuDot/MLGame/wiki) of this repo (written in Traditional Chinese).

 ## Requirements

 * Python 3.6+